Yesterday The Curtain Raiser has reminded that a well-versed blogger should celebrate the first blogging anniversary.

 Musing about the meaning of Life, the Universe and Everything – and about impossible machines – I cannot help but remember a particular, fascinating machine that has no purpose whatsoever.
 A story that needs to be shared with my global audience.

 I had seen this machine live a few years ago.
 The Austrian creator / artist – Franz Gsellmann was a farmer who had been fascinated by machinery ever since.
-Having read a report on the Atomium presented at the World Exhibition 1958 he started crafting a machine that has no purpose whatsoever.
-But it’s amazing what kind of stuff has been employed in building the machine – basically anything you can find in a typical home and that can be made moving, sparkling or tinkling when connected to electrical power.
+Having read a report on the Atomium presented at the World Exhibition 1958 he started crafting a this machine – basically anything you can find in a typical home and that can be made moving, sparkling or tinkling when connected to electrical power.

 Here is the machine in action – Gsellmann called it the “Weltmaschine”, World’s Machine (?).
 I am not not sure if there really is a translation that has the same connotations.